giuseppe-dandrea/EzWh/ApiTestReport.md

     (ex: step1: class A, step 2: class A+B, step 3: class A+B+C, etc)>
     <Some steps may  correspond to unit testing (ex step1 in ex above), presented in other document UnitTestReport.md>
     <One step will  correspond to API testing>

+    We adopted a bottom-up integration approach, firstly we tested the functions in database folder (<Unit>_dao.js files) that have no dependencies, then we tested at api level without mockups.
+To test database functions we imported others to create and delete entries in tables due to foreign key constraint.
+    step1: <Unit>_dao.js (unit tests)
+    step2: API tests without mockups